gooosz/YoutubeToMp3/README.md

 compile everything using
 > make all

-run the Main.class by either
+run the Main.class by eithe
 > java Main

 or